normandydeck1/tocgen/README.md

 Troubleshooting
 ---------------

-Keep in mind that TOCGEN_EOL inside your .tocgen file is equal to your IDE's default EOL setup.
+Keep in mind that <code>TOCGEN_EOL</code> inside your .tocgen file equals your IDE's EOL setup.
+Otherwise Tocgen fails to detect existing table of contents and therefore generate a fresh one.